Aviad-Abutbul/cf-redislabs-broker/README.md

 Some notes specific for the Redis Labs broker:

-* A database name prefix is required for instance creation.
+* A database name prefix can be provided for instance creation to make it easier to find DB with RLEC UI.
 Use the `-c` option to set one:
 ```
 cf create-service ... -c '{"name":"mydatabase"}'
 ```
 The instance ID is appended to this prefix in order to avoid name collisions.
 The name is then assigned to the DB in the RLEC API request.
+If no name spacified default "cf" name is used.
 * Any parameters described in the RLEC API docs can be specified via the `-c` option both on instance creation and instance update.
 * The broker works in a synchronous way - all the time you just need to wait until the command has finished.
 Note that there is a 15 seconds timeout awaiting for a database creation - if it is over the request would fail.